How We Work

-buy Seroquel The Maa Trust is a non-profit organisation based in community-owned conservancies in the Maasai Mara, Kenya.
-We work to increase the benefits of wildlife and conservation to Maasai families so that they appreciate, and contribute to the protection of, wild animals on their land, and we aim to unite communities by involving them in conservation at a management level.
+The Maa Trust is a non-profit organisation working with community-owned conservancies in the Maasai Mara, Kenya.
+We work to increase the benefits of wildlife and conservation to Maasai families so that they appreciate, and contribute to the protection of, wild animals on their land.

 The Maa Trust empowers local people by promoting small business startups & micro finance schemes, enabling them to make their own money and to invest in their family’s development.
 For example, in our social enterprises, Maa Beadwork and Maa Honey, we measure the success of these projects not only on how much money the ladies earn, but also the impact that these earnings have upon their lives.
 Our members self-identify their needs and wish list of items, and The Maa Trust helps them to save up for and attain these.
 Despite a severe lack of education granted to girl children in previous years, our female beadwork and honey members are now affording and investing in clean drinking water for their homes, solar power, alternative fuel to firewood, and they can now send more of their children to school.